TradeTrust/documentation/docs/appendix/tradetrust-api.md

 ```

-However it is recommended that you setup your own, refer to the <a href="/docs/appendix/infrastructure-template#verify">guide</a> on how.
+However, it is recommended that you set up your own, refer to the <a href="/docs/appendix/infrastructure-template#verify">guide</a> on how.

 ## Axios example